hytromo/MacroPolo/README.md

         is found then the function exits.
         Note that the pixels are checked one by one in the row they are specified.
-        Once all pixels have been checked then the function sleeps for 'timeout' milliseconds before checking the pixels one by one again.
+        Once all pixels have been checked then the function sleeps for 'interval' milliseconds before checking the pixels one by one again.
 If 'for_all' if false, then the function exits if one pixel of all specified has the according color, but if 'for_all' is true, then all the specified pixels have to have their according color.